Port Harcourt: Colleges and universities

 Several institutions of tertiary education in Port Harcourt offer a wide range of professionally accredited programmes and qualifications.
 Most of these institutions are publicly funded, while others are run by private entities.
 The University of Port Harcourt was ranked sixth in Africa and first in Nigeria by Times Higher Education in 2015.
 The federal government owned university has its main campus at Choba district.

 Universities and colleges administered by the Government of Rivers State are also located in the city.
-They include Rivers State University, Kenule Beesor Saro-Wiwa Polytechnic (Former Rivers State Polytechnic, Bori), Elechi Amadi Polytechnic, Ignatius Ajuru University of Education and Rivers State College of Health Science and Technology.
+They include Rivers State University, Kenule Beesor Saro-Wiwa Polytechnic (Former Rivers State Polytechnic, Bori), Captain Elechi Amadi Polytechnic, Ignatius Ajuru University of Education and Rivers State College of Health Science and Technology.
 The notable private institutions are Catholic Institute of West Africa and Eastern Polytechnic.
-While the latter is the first and only private polytechnic established in the state.
+The latter is the first and only private polytechnic established in the state.

 Primary and secondary schools

 Media

 Media in Port Harcourt consists largely of print, online blogs, social media and broadcast.
-Information is generally disseminated to the public through radio, television, newspapers, magazines and the internet.
+Information is generally disseminated to the public through radio, television, newspapers, magazines and the Internet.
 The government owns a number of the existing communications media, although, some private media is permitted.
-As a regulatory authority, the Rivers State Ministry of Information and Communications is responsible for overseeing the entire broadcasting system, as well as promoting competition, and ensuring the provision of qualitative services throughout the city.
+As a regulatory authority, the Rivers State Ministry of Information and Communications is responsible for overseeing the entire broadcasting system, as well as promoting competition and ensuring the provision of qualitative services throughout the city.
 Since English is much more popular in the country's urban areas, media content such as publications, news, radio and television programmes are available mostly in the English language.

 Newspapers

 In print media, the largest-circulated daily newspaper published in Port Harcourt is The Tide.
-It is state supported and has an online version.
+It is state-supported and has an online version.
 Another popular newspaper is the weekly tabloid National Network which is owned by local politician Jerry Needam.
 Additionally, other noteworthy papers like The Neighbourhood published by Nativity Communications Company and The Newswriter published by Writers House have begun competing for market presence and are both headquartered in the metropolis.

 Radio

 Radio is an important mass medium in these parts.
-Not only has it become a strong source of news and entertainment, it is wide reaching and has proved a cheap means to reach a mass audience.
+Not only has it become a strong source of news and entertainment, it is also wide reaching and has proved a cheap means to reach a mass audience.
 Many of Port Harcourt's radio stations are in private hands with just a few are state owned.
 Radio Rivers, founded 1981 offers programs in English and various indigenous languages.
 Its operator is the Rivers State Broadcasting Corporation (RSBC).
 As of December 2013, more than 5 local FM stations some of which were privately owned by media conglomerates Silverbird Group, South Atlantic Media, Globe Broadcasting and Communications and The Multimesh Company were already commercially licensed.